OpenRockets/web-dev-error-solutions/errors/javascript/css-challenge-responsive-navigation-bar-with-a-hamburger-menu/README.md

+# 🐞 CSS Challenge: Responsive Navigation Bar with a Hamburger Menu

 This challenge involves creating a responsive navigation bar that adapts to different screen sizes using CSS.
 For smaller screens, it will utilize a hamburger menu icon to toggle the visibility of the navigation links.
 We'll implement this using pure CSS (no JavaScript).